ouya/docs/cordova.md

 package tv.ouya.examples.cordova.inapppurchases;
 ```

-6) Be sure to save `HTML5` in the `Cordova\InAppPurchases\www` folder so that the above command will pick up the files.
+6) The example [`HTML5` contents](https://github.com/ouya/ouya-sdk-examples/blob/master/Cordova/InAppPurchases/www/index.html) are placed within the `Cordova\InAppPurchases\www` folder so that the above command will copy the files to the `Android` platform.